Svellsongur/music-app/README.md

 - pop out music panel (27/2 new task)
 - validate (27/2 new task)
 - bonus:zwnj in php, corrupted (old) file

+2:37 AM 2/3/2024: first release (still not have any convenient feature yet but in the future will)